From what they are to how you can earn them, here’s your guide to frequent flyer points and the benefits they can provide.

 - Earning points.
 A further benefit for frequent flyers is that points can be earned on a number of transactions that involve non-travel arrangements, too.
 These include purchases through credit cards where you can often earn one point or more for each dollar charged, as well as on various telephone services.
 Mortgages and stock trades sometimes have links to airline points, too.
 You can accumulate points by shopping at certain stores, either in-person or online.

-What frequent flyer programmes are available?
+What frequent flyer programs are available?

 |Qatar Airways||Privilege Club||EVA Air||Infinity Mileage Lands|